efrenjr-dev/ecommerce-sql-api/README.md

 ### Authentication Token

-Authenticated user should include Refresh Token thru HTTP authorization header as Bearer token.
+Authenticated user should include Access Token thru HTTP authorization header as Bearer token.
 This may be taken after registration of a new user account or logging in as an admin account -

 ``` json
 {